banner svg (1)

 Develops cognitive skills

 Through sensory play, children can learn how things work and how to solve problems.
 For example, children can discover how blocks rest on top of each other and how to make various creations with sand or slime.
-They can also gain an early understanding of the concepts of volume and mass as they play with different materials such as water or dried rice in a sensory bin.
+They can also gain an early understanding of the concepts of volume, mass, and cause and effect as they play with different materials such as water or dried rice in a sensory bin.

 Improves social skills

 When children engage in sensory play, they learn how to communicate and solve problems with their peers.
-For example, if they’re forming a circle with slime, they’ll work together to ensure it’s round.
+For example, sharing tools and materials at a playdough station encourages negotiation and cooperation.
 They can also develop empathy by adapting to how others play and listening to their ideas.

 Helps children keep calm